broadinstitute/wfl/docs/md/README.md

 [WorkFlow Launcher (WFL)](https://github.com/broadinstitute/wfl.git)
 is a workload manager.

-It runs as you, with your credentails, from your laptop, and communicates with other services as necessary to manage a workload.
+It runs as you, with your credentials, from your laptop, and communicates with other services as necessary to manage a workload.

 It can also be deployed to run as a service in the cloud.